dcmikki/devbox-windows/README.md

 At present, unfortunately MSYS2 doesn't have an unattended installer.
 There is a [Chocolately package](https://chocolatey.org/packages/msys2), but it only extracts an archive, it doesn't do a proper install with shortcuts to the console and so on.
 Actually, in any case, it doesn't even run through installing that package without errors, so it's not a great option anyway.

 That said, download the [MSYS2 installer](http://repo.msys2.org/distrib/x86_64/msys2-x86_64-20161025.exe) and run it.
-This should be one of the few manual steps.
+After installation, run MSYS2 and do a `pacman -Syu` to update the system.
+That command will instruct you to restart MSYS2.
+Do so, then run `pacman -Su` to resume updating the system.

 ### Run Bootstrap

-First up, on the target machine, download the initial-bootstrap.bat and install-font.vbs files in this repository and save them to your user profile directory at `%USERPROFILE%`.
+On the target machine, download the initial-bootstrap.bat and install-font.vbs files in this repository and save them to your user profile directory at `%USERPROFILE%`.
 Then run cmd.exe as Administrator and run that script:
 ```
 Microsoft Windows [Version 6.1.7601]
 Copyright (c) 2009 Microsoft Corporation.
 All rights reserved.